What Is Known about Germany's Upcoming Implementation of the FATF Travel Rule

 With German precision, the BMF estimated the annual recurring costs for VASPs to be compliant as 420.813 Euros and 83 cents.

 What does the BMF’s draft say about transactions involving non-custodial wallets?

-BMF mentions that the personal information of the ones involved in the transaction must also be collected and stored if the transfer is from or to a wallet that is not managed by a crypto custodian (known as non-custodial, unhosted or private wallets).
+BMF mentions that the personal information of the ones involved in the transaction must also be collected and stored if the transfer is from or to a wallet that is not managed by a crypto custodian (known as a self-hosted, non-custodial, unhosted or private wallet).
 The VASP has to ensure that the collected information is accurate.

 The requirement for collecting information from non-custodial wallets is a growing concern seen in the already implemented regulations in Switzerland, the Netherlands, and Singapore.
-In these countries, it resulted in increased manual labour for VASP compliance teams, as users are required to prove ownership of their non-custodial wallets using screenshots or Satoshi Tests.
+In these countries, it resulted in increased manual labour for VASP compliance teams, as users are required to prove ownership of their non-custodial wallets using visual proofs (screenshots or video clips) or Satoshi Tests.

 21 Analytics is the only compliance provider that offers a 100% accurate solution for collecting, validating, and storing personal information from the non-custodial wallet owner, based on AOPP, an open protocol initiated by us.